Skew product Smale endomorphisms over countable shifts of finite type: General Skew Products over Countable--to--1 Endomorphisms.

-We want to enlarge the class of endomorphisms of skew products for which we can prove exact dimensionality of conditional measures on fibers.
-For general thermodynamic formalism of endomorphisms related to our approach, one can see \cite{Ru}, \cite{M-stable}, \cite{M-DCDS12}, \cite{M-MZ}, \cite{MS}, etc. Also our result below on exact dimensionality of conditional measures in fibers extends a result on exact dimensionality of conditional measures on stable manifolds of hyperbolic endomorphisms (see \cite{M-stable}).
-We will investigate fibered systems which are at most countable--to--1 in the base, and have fibered maps satisfying conditions (a)--(g) in Section \ref{CSPSE}.
-We want to apply the results obtained in the previous sections to endomorphisms of skew products over countable-to-1 endomorphisms.
-This includes systems generated by conformal iterated function systems, and several important classes such as $\beta$-transformations ($\beta>1$), generalized L\"uroth series, EMR-maps, the continued fraction transformation, and Manneville-Pomeau maps.
+We want to enlarge the class of endomorphisms with exact dimensionality of conditional measures on fibers.
+For general thermodynamic formalism of endomorphisms related to our approach, one can see \cite{Ru}, \cite{M-stable}, \cite{M-DCDS}, \cite{M-ETDS11}, \cite{M-MZ}, \cite{MS}, \cite{MU-JFA}, etc. Our results on exact dimensionality of conditional measures in fibers extend a result on exact dimensionality of conditional measures on stable manifolds of hyperbolic endomorphisms from \cite{M-stable}.
+We will apply the results obtained in previous sections to skew products over countable-to-1 endomorphisms.
+This includes EMR maps, continued fractions transformation, etc.

-First, let us prove a general result about skew products whose base transformations are modeled by 1-sided shifts on a countable alphabet.
-Assume that we have a skew product $F: X \times Y \to X \times Y$, where $X$ and $Y$ are complete bounded metric spaces, $Y \subset \R^d$ for some $d \ge 1$, and
+First, we prove a result about skew products whose base transformations are modeled by 1-sided shifts on a countable alphabet.
+Assume we have a skew product $F: X \times Y \to X \times Y$, where $X$ and $Y$ are complete bounded metric spaces, $Y \subset \R^d$ for some $d \ge 1$, and

 where the map